An undecidable extension of Morley's theorem on the number of countable models: Equivalence relations given by countable intersections of projective sets

-It is known that assuming large cardinals weaker than the existence of infinitely many Woodin cardinals (more precisely only the existence of certain inner models with finitely many Woodin cardinals) $\sigma$-projective sets are determined, see for example \cite{AMS21}.
-We argue here that they are ${<}\eta$-universally Baire for some ordinal $\eta$, as for example defined in \cite[Definition 32.21]{Je03} or \cite[Definition 8.6]{Sch14}.
+It is known that assuming large cardinals weaker than the existence of infinitely many Woodin cardinals (more precisely only the existence of certain inner models with finitely many Woodin cardinals) countable intersections of projective sets are determined, see for example \cite{AMS21}.
+It is not hard to obtain, from large cardinals, that they are ${<}\eta$-universally Baire for some ordinal $\eta$, as for example defined in \cite[Definition 32.21]{Je03} or \cite[Definition 8.6]{Sch14}.
 We recall the definition here.

 \begin{definition} Let $(S,T)$ be trees on $\omega \times \kappa$ for some ordinal $\kappa$ and let $\eta$ be an ordinal.
 We say \emph{$(S,T)$ is $\eta$-absolutely complementing} if and only if in every $\Col(\omega,\eta)$-generic extension of $V$. \end{definition}